This post may contain affiliate links. Read my full disclosure policy.

-Flavorful Enchiladas Verde with the most delicious Roasted Poblano Sauce.
-A simple healthy Mexican-inspired meal that is adaptable- can be made with baked chicken breast or black beans!
+Flavorful Green Enchiladas (Enchiladas Verde) with sweet summer corn and the most delicious Green Enchilada Sauce.
+A simple healthy Mexican-inspired meal that is vegetarian-adaptable.

-Some of the roasted poblanos will go in the flavorful tomatillo sauce you see here, and some will go inside the enchiladas.
+Some roasted poblanos will go in the flavorful Green Enchilada Sauce you see here, and some will go inside the enchiladas.

-Dice them up finely for the enchilada filling.
+Dice up the roasted Poblanos finely for the enchilada filling.

-To make the filling – saute onion, fresh corn, garlic, and spices, then add the diced poblano chiles and the chicken or sub a can of drained black beans.
+Saute onion, fresh corn, garlic, and spices, then add the diced poblano chiles and the chicken (or sub a can of drained black beans.)

 Sprinkle with a good amount of cilantro.

-Then begin stuffing the tortillas with the filling and a little cheese, making sure to go all the way to the edges of the tortillas.
+Then begin filling the tortillas with the filling and a little queso fresco or cotijo cheese, making sure to go all the way to the edges of the tortillas.

 Place them seam-side down in the sauce.

 You will have more filling than you need for 8 enchiladas, so either spoon the remaining filling along the edges of the enchiladas, make a few more enchiladas in another smaller dish, or save the filling and use later in tacos or quesadillas.